blobfysh/gatsby-lootcord-web/content/faq/faq.md

 The black market allows you to list items for sale to other players.

-You can search black market listings on the bot using the `blackmarket` command or you can search black market listings on the website [here](/blackmarket).
+You can search black market listings on the bot using the `blackmarket` command.

 ## How do I gain experience/level up?